irinalapteva/irinalapteva.github.io/cv/index.md

   teaching dance programs for adults and children.
 - Administrated and coordinated dance classes, created budgets, and collected admission fees.
-- Increased the number of subscription clients from 10 to more than 200.

 ###### **Ballet Dancer**, [Yakut State Theatre of Opera and Ballet](https://sakha-opera.ru/repertuar) <span class="cvdate">2005-2006</span>